-- 4. Before deciding to take any action under this Article, ESMA shall notify competent authorities of the action it proposes. - 5.
-ESMA shall publish on its website notice of any decision to take any action under this Article.
+4. Before deciding to take any action under this Article, ESMA shall notify competent authorities of the action it proposes.

+- 5. ESMA shall publish on its website notice of any decision to take any action under this Article.
 The notice shall specify details of the prohibition or restriction and specify a time after the publication of the notice from which the measures will take effect.
-A prohibition or restriction shall only apply to action taken after the measures take effect.

-- 6. ESMA shall review a prohibition or restriction imposed under paragraph 1 at appropriate intervals and at least every three months.
+A prohibition or restriction shall only apply to action taken after the measures take effect. - 6.
+ESMA shall review a prohibition or restriction imposed under paragraph 1 at appropriate intervals and at least every three months.
 If the prohibition or restriction is not renewed after that three month period it shall expire. - 7.
 Action adopted by ESMA under this Article shall prevail over any previous action taken by a competent authority. - 8.
-The Commission shall adopt by means of delegated acts in accordance with Article 41 measures specifying criteria and factors a significant investor protection concern or a threat to the orderly functioning and integrity of financial markets or commodity markets and to the stability of the whole or part of the financial system of the Union referred to in paragraph 2(a) arise.
+The Commission shall adopt by means of delegated acts in accordance with Article 41 measures specifying criteria and factors to be taken into account by competent authorities in determining when there is a significant investor protection concern or a threat to the orderly functioning and integrity of financial markets or commodity markets and to the stability of the whole or part of the financial system of the Union referred to in paragraph 2(a) arise.

-These factors and criteria shall include:
+These criteria and factors shall include: